ecmwf/multio/docs/content/processing-pipelines.rst

 included in the pipelie.
 It will allow parts of the domain to be ignored and thus reduce the size of the stored message.
 It is particularly useful for ocean forecast data.

-Similar to the ``aggregation`` action, it assumes that the mask was communicated at the beginning of the run, by colling the API function
+Similar to the ``aggregate`` action, it assumes that the mask was communicated at the beginning of the run, by colling the API function

 .. code-block:: c